raganwald/JQuery-Combinators/README.md

 For example, `T` reverses the order of two things.
 Think about it: Instead of writing `adjacent $(...)` we use `T` to write `$(...).T(adjacent)`.
 That rearrangement is very handy for making our code conform to jQuery style.
 Likewise, `K` leaves them in the same order but removes something.
 So if `update(...)` returns some text, `$(...).T(update) => "some text"`, but `$(...).K(update) => $(...)`.
 It's like `update` got dropped out of our expression.
 This ability to rearrange things is what makes them so useful for taking code that would normally have function calls sprinkled throughout it and rearranging it into a nice tree of method calls in jQuery style.

 Many other combinators exist, and they are all interesting with applications for functional and OO programmers.
-With combinators you can even get rd of parentheses in a programming language!
+With combinators you can even get rid of parentheses in a programming language!
 If you aren't familiar with Combinatory Logic, I encourage you to follow the links to my posts about Kestrels and Thrushes, and better still do a little digging about Combinatory Logic in general.
 It's a rich, fascinating field of study that is so simple it's incredibly easy to pick up, and it leads naturally into functional and [concatenative][joy] languages.

 License
 ---